op3/boris/README.md

   -s SEED, --seed SEED  set random seed
   -c CORES, --cores CORES
-                        number of cores to utilize (default: 1) --thin THIN           thin the resulting trace by a factor (default: 1) --tune TUNE           number of initial steps used to tune the model (default: 1000)
+                        number of cores to utilize (default: 1) --tune TUNE           number of initial steps used to tune the model (default: 1000)
-  --burn BURN           number of initial steps to discard (burn-in phase)
-                        (default: 1000)
   -n NDRAWS, --ndraws NDRAWS
                         number of samples to draw per core (default: 2000)